PaulBratslavsky/strapi-5-next-blog-post/README.md

 }
 ```

-For the above code to work we need to make sure to create our new **BlockRenderer** component and all the other components that we are using in our `Team Member Detail` page.
+For the above code to work, we must create our new BlockRenderer component and all the other components we use on our `Team Member Detail` page.

 Let's do that now.

-Let's create a new folder in our `app/components` folder and name it `blocks` with in that folder let's create a new file and name it `index.tsx`.
+Let's create a new folder in our `app/components` folder and name it `blocks`; let's create a new file and name it `index.tsx`.

-Now let's create the following components in our `blocks` folder:
+Now, let's create the following components in our `blocks` folder:

 1. `spoiler-block.tsx`
 2. `testimonial-block.tsx`